WB Governor appoints Goutam Chandra as Pro-VC of Burdwan University

 Higher Education minister Partha Chatterjee could not be contacted for comments.
 The minister had in past accused the governor of meddling in the affairs of the universities on several occasions and taking decisions without discussing with the Higher Education department.

-Dhankhar in turn had maintained that he was acted within constitutional parametres and sought every stakeholders support to enhance academic standard of higher educational institutions without political interference.
-Meanwhile, the Higher Education department on Mondya night appointed Ashis Panigrahi, Zoology professor of Kalyani University, as the Pro-VC (academic) of Burdwan University, an official said.
+Dhankhar in turn had maintained that he has acted within constitutional parametres and sought every stakeholders support to enhance academic standard of higher educational institutions without political interference.
+Meanwhile, the Higher Education department on Monday night appointed Ashis Panigrahi, Zoology professor of Kalyani University, as the Pro-VC (academic) of Burdwan University, an official said.

 The official refused to comment on the governor's appointment of Professor Goutam Chandra as pro-Vice Chancellor of Burdwan University..